-- Deferred remedy via legal system, initiatives and/or consultation with those affected - Help lines & Apps little evidence on effectiveness - Use of collective leverage assumed by evidence of collaborative platforms/providers - Scale of current risk and potential for increased risk - Clear consequences (Work with you to rectify, No further business, legal)
+- Deferred remedy via legal system

+- ► Help lines & Apps

+- ▶ Use of collective leverage assumed by evidence of collaborative platforms/providers

+- Scale of risk and potential

+- Clear consequences (Work with you to rectify, No further business, legal)

 Policy example (R1)

 Abide by the Employer Pays Principle.
 No worker (including migrant workers) should pay for a job (based on the ILO definition of recruitment fees) the costs of recruitment should be borne by the employer.